enqueuezero/site/concrete-architecture/opt-for-library-design.md

 ## SQLite: Database as a Library

-SQLite is an embedded database engine that is probably the most widely used and deployed in the wild.
+SQLite is a beautifully designed library that is probrarly the most widely deployed and used embedded database engine in the wild.
 It exists in every Android device, iPhone device, Mac device, Window device, most browsers, and millions of applications.
-SQLite is also a beautifully designed library.
 Compacting as less then 600kb, it amazingly runs on different platforms in high performance and meanwhile provides a lot of features.

-As a library, SQLite becomes in nature "serverless," that is, there is no separate server process.
-A traditional database configuration is needless since every configuration is a [`sqlite_config`](https://www.sqlite.org/c3ref/config.html) function call.
-You don't need to worry the data inconsistency due to system crash and power failure (SQLite won't save corrupted data).

-To keep thing simple, SQLite decides to write all data into a single file on disk.
-The design of choosing a single disk-file for persistence with a well-defined schema makes SQLite even more popular.
-In some ways, SQLite is more like `fopen()` than a database engine, just like ZeroMQ is more like socket than a message queue.
-By combining all of the SQL semantics with single file operations, SQLite indeed simplified the design of many applications.

-SQLite is a built-in module in many programming languages.
+Some programming languages such as Python even integrate it as core modules.
 For example, in Python, you can create a database file, create a table, save a record in below few lines of code (from [Python sqlite3 module](https://docs.python.org/3/library/sqlite3.html)).

 ```python
 import sqlite3